 Group voice instruction for music majors who have selected voice as a secondary instrument, music minors, and non-music majors.
-Prerequisites: MV 100 or audition into the class.
 One semester hour credit.

 MV 120,121.
 GROUP VOCAL INSTRUCTION FOR PUBLIC SPEAKING.

 A study of correct pronunciation, vocal health and hygiene, and communication/presentation skills for public speakers.
 One semester hour credit.